thunder/drupal-testing/README.md

 # Differences to LionsAd/drupal_ti
 While the general approach is very similar to drupal_ti, we differ in some regards.

- - If you want to run deprecated TesBase classes, use drupal_ti.
+ - If you want to run deprecated TestBase classes, or if you want to run behat tests, use drupal_ti.
  - When using WebDriverTestBase and Drupal > 8.6 (which needs selenium instead of phantom.js) use this package.
  - If you want a simple travis.yml file, that works without any configuration, use this package.
  - You can directly use this for quickly running the tests locally as well!
 All you need is php command line client, composer, chromedriver and docker (or mysql running natively).